 If you want to have kids, the absolute best money move you can make is to build a lifestyle based primarily on one income.
 If and when kids come along, that’ll give you the freedom to choose to have one of you step out of the paid workforce.

-Even if you don’t plan to have kids, or if you plan to have kids and you both want to continue working, basing your lifestyle primarily on one income still makes sense.
+Even if you don’t plan to have kids, or if you plan to have kids and you both plan to continue working, basing your lifestyle primarily on one income still makes sense.
 That way, if one of you loses your job, you’ll be in a much better position to handle the loss of that income.

 Since housing is usually people’s biggest expense, a one-income lifestyle is mostly about choosing a home that you can afford on one income.